The Monsters Are Due on Maple Street: Opening narration

 Maple Street, U.S.A., late summer.
 A tree-lined little world of front porch gliders, barbecues, the laughter of children, and the bell of an ice cream vendor.
-At the sound of the roar and the flash of light, it will be precisely 6:43 P.M. on Maple Street.
+At the sound of the roar and the flash of light, it will be precisely 6:43 p.m. on Maple Street.

 The narration continues after the neighbors wonder if what flew overhead was a meteor.

 This is Maple Street on a late Saturday afternoon.
-Maple Street in the last calm and reflective moment – before the monsters came.
+Maple Street in the last calm and reflective moment — before the monsters came.

 Plot

 One late-summer afternoon, Maple Street is full of children playing and adults talking and doing yard work, when a shadow passes over, accompanied by a roar and a flash of light.
 Everyone notices, but they assume it is a passing meteor and resume their activities.
 The residents soon discover that their power went off, affecting stoves, lawnmowers, cars, phones, even portable radios, and they gather in the street to discuss the situation.
 Pete Van Horn volunteers to walk over to Floral Street, to see if it is affected.
 His neighbors, Steve Brand and Charlie Farnsworth, decide to go into town to investigate further, but Tommy, a neighborhood boy, urges them not to go.
-Tommy has read a story of an alien invasion causing similar issues, and says that the monsters do not want anyone to leave the street.
-Tommy adds that in the story, the aliens are living as a family that appears to be human but are actually scouts, and the power outage they cause is to isolate the neighborhood.
+Tommy has read a story of an alien invasion causing similar effects, and says that the monsters do not want anyone to leave the street.
+Tommy adds that in the story, the aliens are living as a family that appears to be human, but are actually scouts, and the power outage they cause is to isolate the neighborhood.
 The adults are incredulous, assuring him that the cause is natural.

 Another resident, Les Goodman, tries unsuccessfully to start his car.
-However, after he walks away from the car, it starts by itself.
+However, after he walks away from the car, it starts on its own.
 This makes the neighbors suspect that Les may be an alien.
 As they all gather, one woman brings up Les' late nights spent standing in the garden looking at the sky, as if waiting or looking for something.
 Les, defending himself as a resident of Maple Street for five years, claims to suffer from insomnia and admonishes his neighbors that they should use caution and not panic.
-Steve tries to defuse the situation and prevent it from becoming a witch-hunt, but tensions remain high.
+Steve tries to defuse the situation and prevent it from becoming a witch hunt, but tensions remain high.

 As darkness descends, Charlie begins keeping watch over Les Goodman's house.
 Steve suggests Charlie go home to bed.
 Another neighbor, Don, mentions that Steve has built his own radio set, which Charlie then claims no one has ever seen.
 As suspicion mounts, Steve's wife protests that it is a simple ham radio, but Steve sarcastically answers that he talks to aliens with it.
 Steve and the other neighbors continue to argue, using each person's idiosyncrasies as evidence that they are an alien.
 Steve warns that such behavior, looking for a scapegoat, is the surest way for the entire neighborhood to "eat each other up alive".